sudheesh001/draft-singanamalla-dnssec-serialization/draft-singanamalla-dance-dnssec-serialization.md

-This document describes a use of the DNS additional record section to transit a serialized DNSSEC proof, and introduces a new DNS Flag bit (SP) to be used in addition to DNSSEC OK (DO) indicating the client's intent to obtain a serialized proof of all RRs necessary to validate the DNSSEC chain.
+This document describes a use of the DNS additional record section to transit a serialized DNSSEC proof, and introduces a new DNS Flag bit (SP) to be used, in addition to DNSSEC OK (DO), to indicate the client's intent to obtain a serialized proof of all RRs necessary to validate the DNSSEC chain.
 A recursive resolver performs the necessary queries and obtains the responses before responding to the client query with a direct answer.
 The serialization